nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 4. push up (10 reps)
 ----------------------------------------------------------------------
 ```
-All workouts in the [grow my muscles] plan will be displayed.
+All workouts in the "grow my muscles" plan will be displayed.

 ---
 ### Delete a Plan: `plan /delete`